Beauty in both form and vision

 Natural instead of synthetic

 Ms. Bay made the choice of using only fabrics that are biodegradable or reusable.
-Currently, we are using recycled poly-cotton as a lining material.
-We strive to switch to a less water-intense and more environmental fabric such as lyocell or even more innovative materials that have been developed recently.
-But unfortunately, our production is too small for now to invest in sourcing these as they require larger ordering quantities.
-We are constantly looking for ways and materials to improve the impact of a Ms. Bay product.
+For our first collection, we used recycled poly-cotton for our lining.
+Currently, we have switched to cotton.
+We strive to use to a less water-intense and more environmental fabric.
+But unfortunately, our production is too small for now to invest in sourcing innovative materials as they require larger ordering quantities.
+We are constantly looking for ways to improve the impact of a Ms. Bay product.
 We strive to make our next collection more circular than it is today.

 Safe and positive manufacturing